Home – Washcare

+Leather is a natural material that is susceptible to aging like our own skin.
+Leather is very durable and a product that is well cared for can serve for many years.
+Besides being strong and durable, leather products also have a distinguished appearance due to its age or patina (The natural ageing effect of the leather is called Patina.)
 Leather ages and matures over time as do all hide, it is important to look after your leather product with the required care which will help it age gracefully.
-Leather that has aged over time with the natural wear and tear has a charm of its own.
+Leather that has aged over time with natural wear and tear has a charm of its own.
 It will over time develop cracks and creases and will pick up marks of its own, which are normal and add to the character of the bag.
 Minor scratches can be camouflaged with polishing, to avoid major scratches and damages, keep sharp objects away from the leather product.

 Just like a good pair of leather shoes, any leather product will thrive with regular polishing.
 Shoe polish is the best.
 Polishing may alter the colour of your product and it is advisable to first try it on a hidden area of your product.
 Even using a neutral colour or clear polish can result in a slight colour variation to the original colour.

 Leather needs moisture to remain supple or it has a tendency to become hard and brittle and could even disintegrate over a long period of time if left uncared for.
 There are a few leather care products which are recommended.
 Some oils designed for leather are useful.
 You can also use Vaseline or saddle soap to moisturize your leather product.
 A leather conditioner can be used to keep the leather product in good condition.

 Avoid keeping leather products in direct sunlight.
 Extreme temperatures can have an adverse effect on the durability of the leather.
 Direct sunlight can cause the leather to get pigmented and form bubbles under the finish, which will destroy the appearance of the product.
 Extreme cold will damage the fibre structure of the leather and make it brittle.